willisadrian501-hub/Divvy-Tripdata-Project/README.md

 ## Project Overview
 This project is the Google Data Analytics Professional Certificate capstone case study.
 As a junior data analyst for the fictional bike-share company Cyclistic, I was tasked with analyzing 12 months of ride data to uncover behavioral differences between casual riders and annual members — and use those insights to recommend a marketing strategy to convert casual riders into members.

 The analysis follows the full data analysis process: **Ask → Prepare → Process → Analyze → Share → Act.**

 ---

 ## Key Findings

-🏖️ **Casual riders take significantly longer trips** — casual rides averaged nearly double the duration of member rides, suggesting leisure and recreational use rather than functional commuting.
+🏖️ **Casual riders take significantly longer trips** — casual rides averaged 131 minutes compared to 84 minutes for members, meaning casuals ride for nearly 56% longer on average, strongly suggesting leisure and recreational use rather than functional commuting.

-📍 **Casual riders cluster near tourist and lakefront stations** — the highest volume casual start stations were concentrated near Chicago's Millennium Park, Navy Pier, and lakefront trail, while member hotspots centered around office districts and transit hubs.
+📍 **Casual riders cluster near tourist and lakefront stations** — the highest volume casual start stations were concentrated near Chicago's Millennium Park, Navy Pier, and the lakefront trail, while member hotspots centered around office districts and transit hubs.

-❄️ **Casual ridership drops sharply in winter** — casual ride volume fell dramatically between November and February while member ridership remained comparatively stable year-round, confirming that casual use is heavily seasonal and weather-dependent.
+❄️ **Casual ridership is highly seasonal** — casual rides dropped from 432,000 in peak summer months to just 117,000 in winter, a decline of over 70%.
+Member ridership remained comparatively stable year-round, confirming that casual use is weather and leisure driven.

+📊 **Members dominate overall ride volume** — members accounted for 3,552,430 rides across the year versus 1,994,749 for casual riders, making up 64% of all trips taken on the network.

 ---

 ## Recommendations

-1. **Launch a seasonal or weekend membership pass** targeting casual riders who ride heavily in summer and on weekends — lower the price barrier between a day pass and a full annual membership.
+1. **Launch a seasonal or weekend membership pass** targeting casual riders who ride heavily in summer and on weekends.
+With casual rides peaking at 432,000 in summer, there is a large addressable audience to convert before ridership drops off in winter.

 2. **Place targeted marketing at high-traffic casual stations** near tourist and lakefront locations, using messaging that highlights membership savings based on observed casual usage frequency.

 3. **Trigger in-app conversion prompts** after a casual rider's 3rd or 4th ride, showing a personalized estimate of how much they would save annually with a membership at their current usage rate.

 ---